dbms-ctzs/sage/README.md

 #### Web Development Project on Citizen Science.<br>Ankit | Anas | Subrat

 ## Instruction(towards becoming pseudo-professional)
-0. Clone this repo using git clone better to clone it to your own repo and give pull requests.
+0. Clone this repo using git clone and push updates at the end of a day..

 1. Install pipenv which will be used later when deplyoing. pipenv creates a pipfile which locks dependencies, used for deplyment in webserver.
 ```console